easolhq/easolhq.github.io/docs/reference/objects/series.md

 # series.upcoming_products_including_ongoing

 Returns an array of published [products]({% link docs/reference/objects/product/index.md %}) in the series which are taking place currently or are upcoming.

-# series.featured_variant

-Returns the cheapest [variant]({% link docs/reference/objects/product/variant/index.md %}) in the series, factoring in display variants and promotions.